datalens-tech/datalens-backend/kb/development_guides/plugins/dl_core_plugin.md

 Allows specification of a custom sqlalchemy `Query` class.

-Allows specification of a custom query compiler, which in turn controls quotation, column aliasing, group by policy, etc.
+Allows specification of a custom query compiler, which in turn controls quotation, column aliasing, GROUP BY policy, etc.

 </details>